 Selma is a medium-sized city located in the state of California.
 With a population of 24,825 people and five constituent neighborhoods, Selma is the 290th largest community in California.

-Selma is a blue-collar town, with 43.36% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Selma is generally considered to be a blue-collar town.
+42.36% of the Selma workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Selma is a city of sales and office workers, service providers, and farmers, fishers, or foresters.
-There are especially a lot of people living in Selma who work in farm management occupations (15.00%), office and administrative support (10.67%), and sales jobs (8.91%).
+There are especially a lot of people living in Selma who work in farm management occupations (16.04%), office and administrative support (12.27%), and sales jobs (10.85%).

 Selma is an extremely ethnically-diverse city.
 The people who call Selma home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Selma, accounting for 78.94% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Selma, accounting for 84.24% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Selma residents report their race to be White, followed by Asian.
-Important ancestries of people in Selma include Irish, English, Italian, and Scottish.
+Important ancestries of people in Selma include German, Irish, English, Italian, and Dutch.

 The most common language spoken in Selma is Spanish.
-Other important languages spoken here include English and Indic languages.
+Other important languages spoken here include English and Langs. of India.